MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ### OfficeClientEdition attribute (part of Add element)

 Optional.
 Defines whether the 32-bit or 64-bit edition of Office 365 ProPlus is downloaded or installed.
-In case there is no prior install on the device, ODT will default to the 64-bit edition, except when executed on a device running a 32-bit edition of Windows or with less than 4 GB RAM.
-If a prior install is present and OfficeClientEdition not set in configuration file, ODT will match its architecture.
-If a prior install is present and OfficeClientEdition is specified,it must match the already installed architecture, otherwise the install will fail as mixed architectures are not supported.
+If Office is not installed on the device and OfficeClientEdition is not specified, the ODT will default to the 64-bit edition, unless the device is running a 32-bit edition of Windows or has less than 4 GB RAM.
+If Office is installed and OfficeClientEdition not specified, the ODT will match the architecture of the existing installation of Office.
+If Office is installed and OfficeClientEdition is specified, then it must match the already installed architecture.
+If it doesn't, the installation will fail, since mixed architectures are not supported.

 Allowed values: